 Bonds, especially to finance infrastructure, offer long-term maturities and are well aligned with the investment needs of institutional investors.
 Non-government bonds provide diversification and often higher yields, especially in markets with a high concentration of investments in government securities.
-At the same time, bond returns are relatively stable and predictable when compared to equity88.
+At the same time, bond returns are relatively stable and predictable when compared to equity103.
 The bond market is therefore an essential tool to finance the transition to a low-carbon economy.
-The green bond market is growing rapidly: USD 36 billion of labelled green bonds were issued in 2014, up from 11 billion in 201389.
-At USD 44.2 billion labelled green bonds issuance in the first six month, 2016 has already surpassed the total issued volume of USD 42 billion in 201590.
+Green bonds are variable or fixed interest rate bonds labelled by the issuer who undertakes to use the proceeds for investing into environment and climate protection projects.
+The green bond market is growing rapidly: USD 36 billion of labelled green bonds were issued in 2014, up from 11 billion in 2013104.
+At around USD 62 billion labelled green bonds issuance until October 31st, 2016 has already surpassed the total issued volume of USD 42 billion in 2015.
 However, there is still no binding definition of what constitutes a "green" bond, giving rise to concerns over greenwashing in this rapidly growing market.
-While these have been addressed by the issuance of the Green Bond Principles, external reviews and the Climate Bonds Standard Scheme91, the lack of transparency and doubt over stringency of criteria remains an important issue for all green investments.
+While these have been addressed by the issuance of the Green Bond Principles, external reviews and the Climate Bonds Standard Scheme106, the lack of transparency and doubt over stringency of criteria remains an important issue for all green investments.

 Another way to leverage the impact of relatively limited public resources is through the establishment of "green investment banks" (GIB).
-As of December 2015, 13 national and sub-national jurisdictions had created public GIBs or similar entities such as national green funds92.
-A GIB is a public entity established specifically to facilitate private investment into domestic low-carbon, climateresilient infrastructure.
+As of December 2015, 13 national and sub-national jurisdictions had created public GIBs or similar entities such as national green funds107.
+A GIB is a public entity established specifically to facilitate private investment into domestic low-carbon, climate-resilient infrastructure.
 GIBs are often focused on urban areas and facilitate investment in commercial and residential energy efficiency retrofits, rooftop solar photovoltaic systems and municipal-level, energy-efficient street lighting.
-They can tailor risk mitigants, such as guarantees, loanloss reserves or debt-subordination, and transaction-enablers, such as on-bill financing or coinvesting, specifically to local circumstances.
-To mobilize investment on broader scales, governments need to mainstream green criteria and investment objectives in existing financial structures, including national and multilateral development banks (see box next page).
-An important first step towards climate-compatible investment criteria would clearly be to blacklist investments in coalfired generation and other high-GHG projects and activities, halting all public finance and political support.
-However, the green bank approach is better suited to channel funding towards smallerscale, locally anchored projects that often perform particularly well with regard to social inclusion and environmental integrity.
-Such projects are crucial for public acceptance and the pioneering of innovative concepts, and addressing their financial needs will be a crucial part for a just transition.
+They can tailor risk mitigants, such as guarantees, loan-loss reserves or debt-subordination, and transaction-enablers, such as on-bill financing or co-investing, specifically to local circumstances.
+To mobilize investment on broader scales, governments need to mainstream green criteria and investment objectives in existing financial structures, including national and multilateral development banks (see box).